Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

 where the generating Pauli string is given by $\mathcal{P}^{(j)}=\textbf{XX} Z_j\textbf{XX}^\dagger$.
 The structure of $\mathcal{P}^{(j)}$ is intrinsically linked to the locality $n$ of the MS gate and the qubit $j$ on which the $R_z$ rotation is carried out,

 where $\mathcal{X}^{(j)} =\otimes_{i\neq j}X_i$ and $m\in \mathbb{N}$.
-For the proof, refer to Appendix \ref{app:Generator}.
-Any $n$-local Pauli string $\mathcal{P}$ either directly assumes the form in Eq.~\eqref{eq:Generator} through a suitable choice of $j$ ($n$ choices), or can be adjusted through local Clifford transformations accordingly.
-By instead using $YY$-type interactions in Eq.~\eqref{eq:PauliDecomposition_STEP_0}, one reverses the roles of $X$ and $Y$ in Eq.~\eqref{eq:Generator}.
-This proves to be particularly convenient for the string pool in double excitations (cf.~Sec.~\ref{subsubsec:DoubleExcitation}).
+For the proof, refer to Supplementary Note \hyperref[app:Generator]{1}.
+Any $n$-local Pauli string $\mathcal{P}$ either directly assumes the form in equation~\ref{eq:Generator} through a suitable choice of $j$ ($n$ choices), or can be adjusted through local Clifford transformations accordingly.
+By instead using $YY$-type interactions in equation~\ref{eq:PauliDecomposition_STEP_0}, one reverses the roles of $X$ and $Y$ in equation~\ref{eq:Generator}.
+This proves to be particularly convenient for the string pool in double excitations (cf.~\hyperref[subsubsec:DoubleExcitation]{results}).

 In Fig.~\ref{fig:PauliRotation}, we show how the \textbf{XX} gate is used in a quantum circuit to achieve an $n$-qubit Pauli-$Z$ rotation, i.e.~a rotation generated by $\mathcal{Z}=\otimes_{i=1}^n Z_i$.
-We compensate for the different cases in Eq.~\eqref{eq:Generator} by adjusting the rotation angle and/or adding local Cliffords based on the identity $\sqrt{X} Y \sqrt{X}^\dagger = Z$.
+We compensate for the different cases in equation~\ref{eq:Generator} by adjusting the rotation angle and/or adding local Cliffords based on the identity $\sqrt{X} Y \sqrt{X}^\dagger = Z$.

 When instead decomposing an $n$-local Pauli rotation in terms of CNOT gates, a total number of $2(n-1)$ CNOTs is needed.
 Assuming full connectivity, these CNOTs could be arranged in $\mathcal{O}(\log(n))$ depth.
 In practice, however, this property can hardly be utilized due to the SWAP overhead.
 Meanwhile, the number of MS gates remains constant at 2.
-It should be emphasized that the MS gate time scales as $\mathcal{O}(\sqrt{n})$ with the number of interacting qubits \cite{taylor2017study}.
-Hence, despite a constant gate count, the increase in locality is still not for free.
+It should be emphasized that the MS gate time also grows with the with the number of interacting qubits.
+Hence, despite a constant gate count, the increase in locality is still not for free. \\